Is it love at first sight?

 There’s so much more to attachment and sleep…

 So now you know, bonding with your baby often takes time.
 But knowing how to help nurture that special attachment can definitely help you on your way if it doesn’t come immediately or naturally.

 Want to know more about how this attachment relationship can be developed alongside sleep?
-Part 2 of February’s Love, Bonding & Attachment post will be published later this month.
+Following February’s Love, Bonding blog, there’ll be more on the role of attachment in sleep published next month.
 Sign up to the HushaBoo email updates to be the first to find out.
 Or follow HushaBoo on social media…

 Blogged by Emma Osborne, Pediatric Sleep Specialist, founder of HushaBoo & Mum to one little boy who definitely has captured my heart!